Bootleg Fire becomes one of the largest wildfires in Oregon history

 KLAMATH COUNTY, Ore. — In less than two weeks, Southern Oregon's Bootleg Fire has become the fourth-largest wildfire in state history.

-As of Tuesday, July 20, the fire has already burned 388,360 acres, which translates to more than 606 square miles — about half the size of Rhode Island.
+As of Wednesday, July 21, the fire has already burned 394,407 acres, which translates to more than 616 square miles — an area larger than the city of Los Angeles.

 These are three largest wildfires in the state's history: